johnhalz/pose3d_python/docs/API/re.md

 - ### `from_matrix(self, matrix: np.ndarray) -> None`

-    The `from_matrix` function set the `self.__rotation` member from the value of the input `matrix`.
-The function will first check whether the input matrix dimensions are suitable for the number of dimensions set for the `RE` object.
+    The `from_matrix` method set the `self.__rotation` member from the value of the input `matrix`.
+The method will first check whether the input matrix dimensions are suitable for the number of dimensions set for the `RE` object.

     **Parameters**